!Give us a call button

 Common Causes

-Just like humans, poor Chaz might be affected by asthma, an allergic reaction to some sort of allergen in his environment.
+Just like humans, poor Chaz might be affected by asthma in dogs, an allergic reaction to some sort of allergen in his environment.
 When Chaz reacts to the allergen, he can accumulate lots of mucus in his airways, which narrows the airways and makes it tougher to breathe.
 Chaz can suffer an asthma attack from an inhaled allergen like tobacco, wood stove, or fireplace smoke.
 Air fresheners, household cleaners, perfumes, pollen or mold spores, pesticides, and even cat litter can send him over the edge.
 While any dog can experience asthma symptoms, smaller dogs are at a higher risk.
+If you’re wondering about seasonal allergies, you might find our article on How Do You Know If Your Dog Is Allergic to Spring? helpful in identifying potential triggers.

 Scary Symptoms